Title

 A law aimed at strengthening anti-money laundering measures in the Philippines, including the creation of the Anti-Money Laundering Council, implementation of targeted financial sanctions, and penalties for breach of information security and confidentiality.

-The State's policy is to protect and preserve the integrity and confidentiality of bank accounts and to ensure that the Philippines is not used as a money laundering site for proceeds of unlawful activity, while cooperating in transnational investigations and targeted financial sanctions related to proliferation of weapons of mass destruction, terrorism, and financing of terrorism as per UN Security Council resolutions.
+The policy is to protect and preserve the integrity and confidentiality of bank accounts and ensure the Philippines is not used as a money laundering site; to extend cooperation in transnational investigations and prosecutions; and to implement targeted financial sanctions related to proliferation of weapons of mass destruction, terrorism, and financing of terrorism pursuant to relevant UN Security Council resolutions.

-Covered persons include various natural or juridical persons involved in financial transactions, specifically including real estate developers and brokers, and offshore gaming operations and their service providers supervised or regulated by PAGCOR or a government agency.
+Covered persons include real estate developers and brokers, and offshore gaming operations and their service providers supervised/accredited/regu1ated by PAGCOR or any government agency.

 Analyze Cases Smarter, Faster